nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ###Files Submitted & Code Quality

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

+**In this link I have summarized my experience along this project: https://www.facebook.com/nacho.sanudo/videos/1428878897171430/
+I hope you like it :) **

 My project includes the following files:
 * train.py containing the script to create and train the model (I would like to separate the file into model.py+train.py, but there is a bug of python using Windows https://bugs.python.org/issue19539 )